Zahran Alloush: Early life

-Syrian Revolution
+Syrian Civil War

-Following his release, he established a rebel group called the Battalion of Islam to fight the Assad Government.
+Following his release, he established a rebel group called the Battalion of Islam to fight the Syrian Government.
 The group expanded and renamed itself the Brigade of Islam, and in 2013 it merged with other rebel factions to form Jaysh al-Islam, still under Alloush's leadership.
 This became the most powerful rebel group operating in the Damascus area.